-CONSUMER DEFAULTS
+DEFAULTS

-- The Consumer Defaults section provides you with more information about any defaults on consumer credit that a credit provider has listed about you. - A default is a formal notification from your credit provider to a credit reporting body that you are 60 days or more overdue in making a payment on a debt where the outstanding amount due is at least \$150. - Before listing a default, the credit provider will have written to you at least twice to say that they may list a default if you do not make a payment. - A default stays in your credit report for 5 years.
+Any defaults on consumer credit that a credit provider has listed about you.

+- A default is a formal notification from your credit provider to a credit reporting body that you are 60 days or more overdue in making a payment on a debt where the outstanding amount due is at least \$150. - Before listing a default, the credit provider will have written to you at least twice to ask for payment, and you will be warned that they are about to list a default if you do not make a payment. - A default stays in your credit report for 5 years.
 If you subsequently pay off the default, your credit report will be updated to show this - but the default will stay in the report for the 5 years.

-CONSUMER SERIOUS CREDIT INFRINGEMENTS
+SERIOUS CREDIT INFRINGEMENTS